Biography of H.G. Wells

 Timeline of H.G.
 Wells:

 1883: Wells disliked being a draper and became a pupil-teacher at Midhurst Grammar School.
 He won a scholarship to the Normal School of Science, South Kensington, London, where his biology teacher was T. E. Huxley.
 As a consequence he became interested in evolution.
 He founded and edited the “Science Scholar Magazine.”

 1887: He left the school without graduating.
 He spent the next few years teaching and writing.

 1890: He passes his BSc examinations.

 1896: “The Island of Doctor Moreau” is published for the first time.

 1897: Wells was gaining a reputation as a science fiction writer in the United States and wrote for the magazine “Cosmopolitan”.

 1898: “The War of the Worlds” is published.

 1900: He writes “The First Man in the Moon” for “Cosmopolitan”.

 1901: He began to write works about politics, technology and the future in a non-fiction form.

 1902: Published “The Discovery of the Future” which impressed member of the Fabian Society such as George Bernard Shaw and Wells himself became a member.
 Wells felt that it should not just be a debating society but should be a pressure group fighting for social change.
 Although many other members resisted him he became a member of the Fabian Society’s Executive Committee and tried to change the group.

 1908: He was forced to resign from the Fabian Society but continued being active within Socialism.

-1912: Goes to live with the novelist Rebecca West.
+1912: Wells goes to live with the novelist Rebecca West.

 1914: Although he was horrified by the outbreak of the First World War he supported Britain’s involvement, unlike many of his other socialist colleagues.

 1917: H.G.
 Wells was impressed by the Revolution in Russia.

 1920: By now he had actually visited Russia himself and become disillusioned and published “The Outlines of History” which held that mankind could only survive by education rather than by revolution.

 1922: “The Outlines” was published in an abridged format as “A Short History of the World” and Wells became a famous and well-read political writer throughout the rest of the 1920’s and 1930’s.
 He contributed widely to the newspapers and magazines of the day.